-PER 603 - Transcendence and Impact: Writing and Generating Informative Content for Multiplatforms

-This course introduces the student to the similarities and differences in writing techniques and formats between emerging and traditional media.
-It explains the concepts of interactivity, the variety of multimedia formats, and nonlinearity in the preparation of texts for the products of WEB 2.0.
+PER 603 - Transcendence and Impact: Writing and Generating Informative Content for Multiplatforms variety of multimedia formats, and nonlinearity in the preparation of texts for the products of WEB 2.0.
 Exposes to hypertext styles, techniques, and formats in digital narrative.
 The tools, vernaculars and applications of the news are tested on multiple platforms.
 Teaches how to write the news supported by sound, image, animations, and dynamic links.
 It emphasizes the differentiation of contents and formats for the publication of the news on web pages, social networks, and traditional media.
 Apply the use of keywords to achieve greater efficiency in search engine optimization (SEO).
 Compare traditional styles with new nonlinear methods and move towards the complete writing of multimedia projects with texts of structures beyond the inverted pyramid.
 The student will apply the techniques by writing multiplatform content and publishing it on their blog launched in the PER 601 course.
 3 credits.